-Unfortunately, the answer isn’t necessarily as easy as an unequivocal “yes, you should take it,” or “no, it does nothing.”
-Ultimately, whether you should invest in apple cider vinegar as a supplement is up to how you interpret what we currently know about its effects on mammals.
+Unfortunately, the answer isn’t necessarily as easy as an unequivocal “yes, you should take it” or “no, it does nothing.”
+Ultimately, whether you should invest in apple cider vinegar as a supplement is how you interpret what we currently know about its effects on mammals.
 Believe it or not, health researchers have devoted quite a bit of time and effort to better understanding the effects of taking apple cider vinegar, and there is a wealth of data regarding its impacts on health.

 However, before you take this research as indisputable proof of apple cider vinegar’s usefulness, it is important to realize that dietary studies like these are rarely as easy to interpret as alternative health gurus would have you believe.
 Many of these studies have sample sizes that are too small and therefore statistically insignificant; other studies don’t last long enough to collect a satisfactory amount of data.
 Even when a dietary study’s methods are beyond reproach, most researchers recognize that dietary supplementation doesn’t always work for everyone because people have unique genetics, digestion, metabolism, and other physical factors affecting how they take in and use compounds.